williamalexakis/phase/README.md

 # Phase

+## Overview

-An interpreted, statically-typed language designed to bridge the gap between Python's expressiveness and C's explicitness.
+An interpreted, statically-typed programming language designed to bridge the gap between the expressiveness of dynamic, high-level languages and the explicitness of stricter, low-level languages.

 ## Features

-- **Clean syntax** offering easy readability
-- **Static typing** for safety and consistency
-- **Bytecode compilation** with virtual machine execution
-- **Comprehensive error reporting** featuring helpful messages
-- **Debug modes** for convenience
+- **Clean Semantics** – Syntax is clear, balanced, and predictable.
+- **Static Typing** – Type declarations are syntactically consistent and safety is ensured by compile-time checking.
+- **Bytecode Compilation** – Sourcecode is compiled into a portable instruction set executed by a handwritten VM.
+- **Error Reporting** – Errors are comprehensively handled, displaying helpful and verbose messages.
+- **Debug Modes** – View token streams and AST structure to effectively diagnose sourcecode.

 ## Installation

 ### Prerequisites

-- CMake (3.20 or higher)
+- CMake 3.20+
-- C compiler that supports C17
+- C compiler supporting C17

 ### Building